‘Boris Johnson for PM’ plot splits warring Tories as backers push for second term

 “Rishi doesn’t have the mandate, and he’s trying to nick the language Boris used,” the MP added.
 “He’s making promises that are undeliverable, and on top of that he is trying to behave as though he’s not sat in government for the last three years ... you can’t just put that in the bin and get rabbits out of a white hat in another corner.”

-The former minister says “cracks” in government policy have turned into “holes that are really showing, on the economy, public sector workers and the NHS”.
+The former minister said “cracks” in government policy have turned into “holes that are really showing, on the economy, public sector workers and the NHS”.

 They condemned the approach to the strikes being held by nurses and ambulance workers, adding: “If Boris had been in charge, he wouldn't have been having a fight with the NHS, he would have been in hospitals every day saying ‘You guys saved my life.’
 It’s all about leadership.”